stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Two semaphores are created in the constructor of the controller to signal the following conditions:
+Two semaphores are created in the constructor of the render task to signal the following conditions:

 1. An acquired swapchain image is `available` for rendering.